Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 2.1 Breathlessness

-Breathlessness or shortness of breath is often one of the earliest signs.
+Breathlessness or shortness of breath, is often one of the earliest signs.
 You might find yourself panting after a short walk or even just climbing a flight of stairs—activities that normally wouldn't wind you.

 2.2 Persistent Cough

-Another early sign of mesothelioma lung cancer is a persistent cough that just refuses to quit.
+Another early sign of mesothelioma lung cancer is a continuous cough that just refuses to quit.
 It's like that uninvited guest who overstays their welcome.
 This cough is usually dry and doesn't produce any mucus.

 2.3 Chest Pain